Cornell Belcher: Brilliant Corners

-In 2001, Belcher founded Brilliant Corners Research & Strategies (stylized brilliant corners Research & Strategies), a polling firm that played a major role in electing Barack Obama as President of the United States in both 2008 and 2012.
+In 2001, Belcher founded Brilliant Corners Research & Strategies (stylized as brilliant corners Research & Strategies), a polling firm that played a major role in electing Barack Obama as President of the United States in both 2008 and 2012.
 As of 2020, Belcher remains the firm's president.
 He helped conduct some of the Obama campaign's earliest research on race leading up to the 2008 election.

 Recognition

 Belcher has been named a pollster of the year by the American Association of Political Consultants, and has twice been named a member of The Root 100.